Generic name: DEFLAZACORT 6mg

 Use only the oral dispenser provided with the product.
-After withdrawing the appropriate dose into the oral dispenser, slowly add the EMFLAZA Oral Suspension into 3 to 4 ounces of juice or milk and mix well.
+After withdrawing the appropriate dose into the oral dispenser, slowly add the EMFLAZA Oral Suspension into 3 to 4 ounces of juice (except grapefruit juice) or milk and mix well.
 The dose should then be administered immediately.
-Do not administer EMFLAZA with grapefruit juice [see Drug Interactions (7.1)].

 Discard any unused EMFLAZA Oral Suspension remaining after 1 month of first opening the bottle.

 Dosage Modification for Use with CYP3A4 Inhibitors and Inducers

 Give one third of the recommended dosage when EMFLAZA is administered with moderate or strong CYP3A4 inhibitors.
 For example, a 36 mg per day dose would be reduced to a 12 mg per day dose when used with moderate or strong CYP3A4 inhibitors [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].

 Avoid use with moderate or strong CYP3A4 inducers with EMFLAZA [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].

 - What type of drug is Emflaza, how does it work?